AP® Physics 1 Equation and Formula Sheet

 Geometry

 The equations necessary to calculate the area, circumference, volume, and surface area are provided for a rectangle, triangle, circle, rectangular solid, cylinder, and sphere.
-The area of a rectangle and a triangle are most useful from this section as they are needed to determine the area under the curve for various graph-related questions.
+The areas of a rectangle and a triangle are especially important, as they are needed to determine the area under the curve for various graph-related questions.

 Trigonometry

-The right triangle relationships listed on the equation sheet are extremely important when dealing with vector relationships on the AP Physics 1 exam.
+The right triangle relationships on the equation sheet are important when dealing with vector relationships on the AP Physics 1 exam.
 The sine, cosine, and tangent of an angle within a right triangle are related to specific ratios involving the length of the sides of the right triangle.
-Moreover, the Pythagorean theorem states that the square of the hypotenuse is equal to the sum of the squares of the other two sides of the triangle.
+The Pythagorean theorem states that the square of the hypotenuse is equal to the sum of the squares of the other two sides of the triangle.

 Using the AP Physics 1 Formula Sheet

-As you work through multiple-choice and free-response questions for the AP Physics 1 exam, be sure to reference the AP Physics 1 equation sheet often!
-Prior to taking the exam, you should become familiar with the layout of the AP Physics 1 formula sheet (ie, where in the formula sheet certain equations/constants are located) so that you can quickly find them when solving a problem.
+As you work through multiple-choice and free-response questions on the AP Physics 1 exam, be sure to reference the AP Physics 1 equation sheet often.
+Before taking the exam, you should become familiar with where certain equations/constants are so that you can quickly find them when solving a problem.

-Don’t waste anymore time searching for the perfect guide.
-Here is the all-in-one AP Physics 1 study guide with proven strategies and materials to help you score a 5.
+Looking for tips on how to study for AP Physics 1?
+Here is your all-in-one study plan with proven strategies and materials to help you score a 5.

-Don’t be put off by the AP Exam format.
-Our article will help you easily understand the format of the AP Physics 1 exam and make your prep simple.
+Don't be put off by the AP exam format.
+Our article will help you easily understand the format of the AP Physics 1 exam and simplify your prep.

-Want to know where you stand in AP preparation?
-Put your skills to the test with our free AP Physics 1 practice questions and level up your standard of exam prep!
+Want to know where you stand in AP prep?
+Put your skills to the test with our free AP Physics 1 practice questions and level up your exam prep!

 Scroll to Top